 Streams originate from mountainous water bodies or may come out of underground water sources.
-But either way, they make an important par of the water cycle and are full of fish and also a source of wildlife migration.
+But either way, they make an important part of the water cycle.
+They are habitat for fish and also a source of wildlife migration.
 When the stream is large and natural, it is called a river.
 Without a difference to the region of the world, whether it is UK or US, people refer to a small, narrow body of water that is smaller than a river as a stream.
 Streams make up most of the water resources of a country.

-The water current, when it emerges from the mountains is called a creek and after waterfall, it is called a stream.
+The water current, when it emerges from the mountains is called a creek and, after waterfall, it is called a stream.
 Actually in mountainous regions, when rain falls, it flows and runs downhill.
 Water gets collected in tiny channels.
 These channels join with other channels and a creek is formed.
 A creek is narrower and shallower than a river.

 When it comes to creeks and streams, creeks are always more famous and spectacular than streams which is reflected in famous creeks around the world such as Canyon Creek in the US.
-The depth and width of a creek changes during its course but in general, it is shallower than a stream into which it gets converted.
+The depth and width of a creek changes during its course but, in general, it is shallower than a stream into which it gets converted.

-• A stream is defined as any water body with current that moves under gravity to lower levels
+• A stream is defined as any water body with current that moves under gravity to lower levels.

-• A creek is a small stream of water that is inland
+• A creek is a small stream of water that is inland.

-• Creek is more turbulent than a stream
+• Creek is more turbulent than a stream.

-• Creek is shallower and also narrower than a stream
+• Creek is shallower and also narrower than a stream.